-Table 6.x.2.1-1: Example GTP-U Extension Header with PDU Set Classification Marking for a Packet
+Table 6.x.2.1-1: Example GTP-U Extension Header with PDU Family Classification Marking for a Packet

 This structure provides flexibility for cases where Media Unit Identification can only provide a sub-set of attributes.
 For example, if Media Detection can only distinguish packets associated with a base layer from those associated with an enhancement layer, the UPF/UE may classify and mark those Packets accordingly and leave the other fields “not assigned”.
 Policy that differentiates handling of “base layer” vs “enhancement layer” packets may then be applied even if for example the frame-type / slice remains unidentified.

 Note the description above relies on H.26x video as an example.
-However, the solution is generic and can be applied for other Media Types by assigning alternative definitions for PDU Sets at the PCF and UPF/UE.
+However, the solution is generic and can be applied for other Media Types by assigning alternative definitions for PDU Familys at the PCF and UPF/UE.

-To distinguish between packets carrying different instances of the same Media Type (e.g., two sequential P-Frames) and to indicate dependency of a Media Type instance on another Media Type Instance (e.g. a P-Frame dependent on a specific I-Frame, or an enhancement Layer dependent on a specific base layer), two additional classification parameters are included for each PDU Set to which a packet is associated:
+To distinguish between packets carrying different instances of the same Media Type (e.g., two sequential P-Frames) and to indicate dependency of a Media Type instance on another Media Type Instance (e.g. a P-Frame dependent on a specific I-Frame, or an enhancement Layer dependent on a specific base layer), two additional classification parameters are included for each PDU Family to which a packet is associated:

-- A rolling counter to sequentially number each instance of a Media Type within a PDU Set (one counter for all Media Types within the PDU Set)
+- A rolling counter to sequentially number each instance of a Media Type within a PDU Family (one counter for all Media Types within the PDU Family)

 - Dependency, which is the rolling-counter number assigned to the Media Type instance on which the frame is dependent.